WobWainwwight/BBC-Technical-Test/README.md

 My C implementation comes from an assignment in 2nd year and I haven't tested it since, so I decided to implement it again in java instead, using the same ideas found in the C implementation.

+The GameMain class holds the main method, which takes in user input to create the board and run the evolutions a number of times, using methods in the GameOfLife class.